CSCI-4830-002-2014/hackathon-internationalaid/README.md

 ## Aid Timeline

+2010 - 2011: Ivorian Crisis
+In 2009, Ivory Coast received $2.2 Billion in aid, but 2010 saw a significant decline in aid, down to about $500 million.
+The Ivory Coast had its first election in 10 years, and after Alassane Ouattara lost the elction, he began his military offensive and took control of the country.
+Many citizens fled the country, specifically to Liberia.

+As a result, between 2009 and 2010, Liberia saw a dramatic increase in aid to support Ivory Coast refugees.

+Liberia 2009: $363 million
+Liberia 2010: $551 million

 ![screenshot of the timeline analysis](image.png?raw=true)

 ## Chosen Timeframe did you analyze and how did you pick that?